golemfactory/golem-docs/src/pages/docs/creators/javascript/react/index.md

 - Connecting to Yagna - use the [useYagna](/docs/creators/javascript/react/use-yagna) hook to connect display the connection status and reconnect to Yagna if the connection is lost.
 - Running tasks on the network - use the [useExecutor](/docs/creators/javascript/react/use-executor) hook to initialize and terminate executors and the [useTask](/docs/creators/javascript/react/use-task) hook to run tasks on the network.
 - Listing and handling invoices - use the [useInvoices](/docs/creators/javascript/react/use-invoices) hook to list invoices and the [useHandleInvoice](/docs/creators/javascript/react/use-handle-invoice) hook to handle invoices.
-- Listing and handling debit notes - use the [useDebitNotes](/docs/creators/javascript/react/use-debit-notes) hook to list debit notes and the [useHandleDebitNote](/docs/creators/javascript/react/use-handle-debit-note) hook to handle debit notes.

 {% docnavigation title="API reference" %}